Cycle trails in Nelson

 Silvan Forest Trails

 Silvan Forest is located in the Stoke/Richmond area, close to Nelson city.
 This mountain bike park is located in a privately owned forest, made accessible for recreational use by its generous owners, Rick and Sarah Griffin.
 The comprehensive trail network provides a great country riding area, with trails suitable for beginners through to advanced riders.
-This park is very popular with local mountain bikers.
+This park is very popular with local mountain bikers, and I enjoy challenging myself here from time to time.